danielroelfs/danielroelfs.com/content/blog/2022-everything-is-a-linear-model/index.md

     Multiple R-squared:  0.3236,    Adjusted R-squared:  0.312
     F-statistic: 27.75 on 1 and 58 DF,  p-value: 2.11e-06

-First of all, let's look at the `groupPAT`, there we find the same *t*-value as we did when we ran the T-tests earlier, although with the sign flipped.
+First of all, let's look at the `groupPAT`, there we find the same $t$-value as we did when we ran the T-tests earlier, although with the sign flipped.
 I'll show later why that is.

 Now, back to the plot.
 The x-axis has two conditions: `HC` and `PAT`, but let's imagine those values are `0` and `1`.
-Let's now also throw back to the time we recalled the formula for a straight line: *y* = \*a\*\*x* + *c*.
+Let's now also throw back to the time we recalled the formula for a straight line: $y = ax + c$.
 In this context we only have two x-values, `HC` and `PAT` or `0` and `1`.
-Then we can obtain *y\* in the formula by solving the equation when *x* is equal to `0`, in that case *y* becomes just the mean concentration of the healthy controls, or the big magenta dot in the previous plot, and that is a value we can calculate.
+Then we can obtain $y$ in the formula by solving the equation when $x$ is equal to `0`, in that case $y$ becomes just the mean concentration of the healthy controls, or the big magenta dot in the previous plot, and that is a value we can calculate.
 Remember that `0` in the formula below stands for `HC`.
 That looks something like this:

 $$
 \begin{eqnarray}